 AARP Foundation Litigation (AFL) is an advocate in courts nationwide for the rights of people 50 and older, addressing diverse legal issues that affect their daily lives and assuring that they have a voice in the judicial system.
 Legal Fellows assist our AARP Foundation Litigation attorneys with important research and tasks related to trial litigation that impact vulnerable older adults.

-Duties of the AARP Foundation Litigation Fellows include:
+Duties of the AARP Foundation Litigation Fellow include the following:

 Assisting AARP Foundation Litigation attorneys to prepare amicus briefs for AARP and AARP Foundation on issues of concern to older adults in federal and state appellate courts;